CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ### Common Issues and Solutions

 #### 1. Callbacks not received
-- **Verify Endpoint Configuration**: Ensure the callback URL is correct and the server is capable of receiving POST requests.
+- **Verify Operation Configuration**: Ensure the callback URL is correct and the server is capable of receiving POST requests.
 - **Check for Typos**: Review the callback URL and payload for any typographical errors.
 - **Inspect Firewall Settings**: Confirm that your network allows inbound connections on the port used by your webhook receiver.